-“A Mentor-Coach is a journey guide – someone who walks beside another on her journey” (JoAn Knight Herren, Office of Head Start ECLKC, 2018) When entering a coaching relationship as the Coach, it is imperative to set the groundwork for trust.
-This groundwork starts with giving a brief overview of the mentor-coaching process, focusing on the collaborative nature of the process.
-Emphasizing that the relationship will be reciprocal, confidential and that both members will be treated as equal partners who bring unique gifts to the relationship.
+“A Mentor-Coach is a journey guide – someone who walks beside another on her journey” (JoAn Knight Herren, Office of Head Start ECLKC, 2018).
+When entering a coaching relationship as the Coach, it is imperative to set the groundwork for trust.
+This groundwork starts with giving a brief overview of the mentor-coaching process, focusing on the collaborative nature of the process, and emphasizing that the relationship will be reciprocal, confidential, and that both members will be treated as equal partners who bring unique gifts to the relationship.

-- Validate and Respect Their Concerns – Entering into a relationship where one’s teaching efficiency is being looked at can be very intimidating.
-Recognizing this vulnerable feeling with compassion and empathy can help the relationship grow towards positive outcomes for both the Coach and the Coached.
-Respecting teaching styles and values, while sharing the Coaches own professional struggles, can help set the groundwork towards nurturing an environment where trying new techniques is rewarding because the focus is on growth, not skill completion or expertise.
+Entering into a relationship where one’s teaching efficiency is being looked at can be very intimidating.
+Recognizing this vulnerable feeling with compassion and empathy can help the relationship grow towards positive outcomes for both the Coach and the Coachee.
+Respecting teaching styles and values, while sharing the Coach’s own professional struggles, can help set the groundwork towards nurturing an environment where trying new techniques is rewarding because the focus is on growth, not skill completion or expertise.

-- Meet Coachee’s Where They Are – In order to be a successful coach, you will need to learn to adjust your approach to met teachers where they are in their journey.
+In order to be a successful coach, you will need to learn to adjust your approach to met teachers where they are in their journey.
 Some teachers are very seasoned, with years of experience and events that have molded them into the teachers they are presently.
 They have developed a routine that is working for them and may be resistant to change.
-Some are brand new to the field and are still trying to blend the academic knowledge they have gained, with the real-life scenarios they will encounter every day in their classrooms.
+Some are brand new to the field and are still trying to blend the academic knowledge they have gained with the real-life scenarios they will encounter every day in their classrooms.
 Celebrating their strengths is imperative to building an environment where they both can try new ideas or modalities without fear of failing or being judged.

-- Collaboration is Key – The earmarks of a successful coaching relationship is collaboration.
+The hallmark of a successful coaching relationship is collaboration.
 Individualizing support is a collaborative process, which includes planning, discussing, trying out, and reflecting together.
 Only through a respectful give and take approach can relationships grow in trust and development.
 Teachers and coaches need to feel confident that their desire towards a common goal is shared and nurtured by both parties.
 Even when there is disagreement, value must be given to the concept and acknowledgement by both parties to be able to review the idea with reflection and a non-judgmental stance.